udunkulu/udunkulu.api/README.md

   - However, You can manually click at the `index.html` of this generated folder found in `./documentations/doc` and work offline.

-  - To have this available online: you need to host the api and set the server's public folder to `documentations/doc/`. and then update `./routes/docs.js`.
+  - To make the docs live you need to host the api and set the server's public folder to `documentations/doc/`. and then update `./routes/docs.js`.
 Note that this does not replace hosting your application as a dynamic app.
 For the hosting inquire from your team to be sure that the doc has not been hosted alreday.

   - For this particular hosting, treat it like a static website and that is why we are to point the server towards `./documentations/doc/` which contains the `index.html` that would be served by the hosting server, not expressjs, as the API documentation that is to be read by the consuming party.